front-end-foundations/session3/1-sushi/readme.md

 Note the target attribute for the anchor tag.
 We have also used the class `map` to name this link.

-Add a class of `.map` to the map link

 ```html
 <script>
 	var mapClicker = document.querySelector('.map')